-Tucked Away on the Palouse in Rural, Northwestern Idaho, Moscow Charms with its Mellow Way of Life, Gentle Spirit, "Granola" Vibe and Surrounding Natural Beauty
+Tucked Away on the Palouse in Rural, Northwestern Idaho, Moscow Charms with its Mellow Way of Life, Gentle Spirit, "Granola" Vibe and Dramatic Natural Landscape

 Cost of Living: Above the National Average

-Along the Idaho/Washington border and about 80 miles southeast of Spokane in northwestern Idaho, the peaceful town of Moscow (population 25,000) makes it home.
-It is the site of the University of Idaho (12,000 students), and the city boasts a youthful, "granola" vibe in which bicycles are prevalent, the food co-op is usually crowded and locally owned coffee shops have a loyal following.
-Moscow (pronounced Mos-coh) started out in the late-1800s as a hog raising center and farming community.
-No one is quite sure where its name came from, but the general consensus is that it has nothing to do with the Russian capital.
+Along the Idaho/Washington border and about 80 miles southeast of Spokane in northwestern Idaho, the peaceful town of Moscow (population 26,000) makes it home.
+It is the site of the University of Idaho (12,000 students), and it boasts a youthful, "granola" vibe in which bicycles are prevalent, the food co-op is usually crowded and locally owned coffee shops have a loyal following.
+Moscow (pronounced Mos-coe) started out in the late-1800s as a hog raising center and farming community.
+No one is quite sure where it got its name, but the general consensus is that it has nothing to do with the Russian capital.

 Homey, down to earth, a little funky and slightly worn around the edges, Moscow has an educated populace, with 50% of residents holding at least a four year college degree.
-Politics lean to the left, and the crime rate meets the national average.
-The city has grown by 35% within the last two decades, but racial diversity has not yet arrived.
-Twenty-two percent of the population is age 45 or better.
+Politics lean to the left, and the crime rate is below the national average.
+The city has grown 35% within the last two decades, and 23% of the population is age 45 or better.
+The cost of living is 4% above the national average.

-The cost-of-living is 8% above the national average, and the median home price is $235,000.
-Real estate is varied, from cute bungalows and ranch ramblers to condos and historic homes.
+The cost-of-living meets national average, and the median home price is $450,000, reflecting a 15% increase from a year ago.
+Real estate is varied, from cute bungalows and ranch ramblers to condos and Victorians.
 In recent years many newer, "green" properties have popped up.
 There are some manufactured homes and mobile home parks on the outskirts of town.
 Apartments are mostly occupied by students.

-Moscow is in a stunning region known as the Palouse, a farming landscape characterized by miles and miles of treeless, rolling hills.
+Moscow is in a stunning region known as the Palouse, a farming landscape characterized by miles and miles of treeless hills.
 Reminiscent of Tuscany, Italy, some hills to the east of town are very steep with cows on top of them while others roll like ocean waves as far as the eye can see.
-In the evenings, the fading sunlight covers the hills with magical shades of blue, purple, yellow and orange while pasturelands transform into carpets of emerald green.
+In the evenings, the fading sunlight paints the hills in magical shades of blue, purple, yellow and orange while pasturelands transform into carpets of emerald green.
 This area is still wide open, unspoiled and a beautiful place to call home.

 The town itself is laid out along two main streets and has a quaint, authentic downtwon with locally owned shops, bookstores, coffee houses, eateries and pubs in sturdy brick buildings.
 Beyond downtown, pizza joints and fast food restaurants are the norm.
 There is a Wal-Mart, and the Palouse Mall has national retailers ranging from Macy's to Bed, Bath and Beyond and Home Depot.
 The Moscow Food Co-op is a great place to pick up a tasty morning pastry, and the Saturday farmers' market (May through September) brings out almost everybody.